willzjacobson/benchmarks/Readme.md

 * [Install the Python 2.7 version of
 Anaconda 2.4.1 (64-bit)](https://www.continuum.io/downloads)
-* Download the archive of Nikral from [https://github.com/PrescriptiveData/an_benchmarks](https://github.com/PrescriptiveData/an_benchmarks) to your local hard drive
+* Download the latest archive of Nikral from branch `master` [https://github.com/PrescriptiveData/an_benchmarks](https://github.com/PrescriptiveData/an_benchmarks) to your local hard drive
 * From a bash shell, run `pip install <location_of_nikral>`